Celerium/Celerium.Auvik/docs/site/inventory/Get-AuvikDeviceLifecycle.md

 Get-AuvikDeviceLifecycle -PageFirst 1000 -AllResults
 ```

-Gets general lifecycle information for all devices found by Auvik.
+Gets general lifecycle information for all devices found by Auvik

 ## PARAMETERS